Goggles!

 Clarence L. Tinker

 Clarence Leonard Tinker landed twice at the Davis-Monthan Airfield as a major in the Army Air Corps.
-Click this link on this site to see an image of Major Tinker on the ground at Tucson, probably during 1929.
+Click this link to the Cosgrove Collection on this site to see an image of Major Tinker on the ground at Tucson, probably during 1929.
 He led an important and illustrious life in aviation, terminated too soon.

 Major Tinker signed the Register in January 7, 1929 and August 23, 1933.
 In 1929 he carried a single passenger, Master Sgt.
 Clendening in Curtiss A-3A Falcon, 27-310.
 In 1933 he was solo in Boeing P-12-E, 31-352.